ELS-RD/anonymisation/README.md

 Many `SOTA` algorithms are available as open source project.
 Therefore, developing a `NER` algorithm is not in the scope.

-The main focus of this work is to generate a **large high quality training set**, by:
+The main focus of this work is to generate a **large high quality training set**.
+Learning on a dataset only made with simple rules may only build a very weak model repeating the rules.
+Therefore, we have tried to include as many tricks as needed to catch / create complex pattern.
+With those, we have been able to produce a robust model, able to find much more entities than the rules which have been used to create the dataset.

+Below is listed of strategies used:

 - `Temis`
     - leveraging the extractions performed by `Temis`